 I also recently published a co-authored book in 2021 titled Race, Rhetoric, and Research Methods.

-On the rest of my website, you will find my CV, an “About Me” section, my research profile, and my blog.
-If you would like to contact me or have any questions, please feel free to email me at email@example.com.
+On the rest of my website, you will find my CV, my research profile, a more detailed section about the film and encompassing interviews, and my blog.
+If you would like to contact me or have any questions, please feel free to email me at jcsanchez @ middlebury.edu.